-Originally published on Huffpost India (though at the time of publishing only BDC and ZP results were out).
+Originally published on Huffpost India (please note that at the time of publishing, only the BDC and ZP election results were announced).

 Nageshwari Devi hails from a remote village in Uttar Pradesh.
 Residing in a house with a thatched roof, she belongs to a Scheduled Caste community.
 She joined a women’s self-help group in 2013, because of which she managed to free herself and her family from the clutches of the local moneylenders who had been exploiting them for years.
 As someone who once couldn’t dare ask for her rights and entitlements due to her economic and social status in the village, she certainly never thought that one day she would contest the kshetra (block) panchayat elections!

 Nageshwari’s village has 12 women’s self-help groups, which federate into a village organization at the gram panchayat level.
 Among the more than 120 women associated with it, those who once practiced ‘purdah’ (veil), weren’t allowed to step out of their house, and didn’t know their own names, soon found strength in their collective, and undertook numerous collective actions over the years to access government schemes and entitlements such as the MNREGA, PDS and renovation of streets, and even protested against land capturing by ‘dabbangs‘ of the village.